Around the exhibition

 [United States, France, fiction, 140 mn, Velvet Film, 2005]

-Through the fate of two brothers with opposing choices, Honoré Butera, host at Radio Télévision Libre des Mille Collines, and Augustin Muzzy, engaged in the Rwandan army and married to a Tutsi, the drama is evoked in its daily reality and complexity.
-Between past and present, this film reveals the attitudes and circumstances that led the country on the path of intolerance, violence and mass murder.
+Through the fate of two brothers with opposite choices, Honoré Butera, host at Radio Télévision Libre des Mille Collines, and Augustin Muganza, engaged in the Rwandan army and married to a Tutsi, the drama is evoked in its daily reality and complexity.
+Between past and present, this film reveals the attitudes and circumstances that have led the country on the path of intolerance, violence and mass murder.

 In the presence of